ItsAsbreuk/itsa-mojitonthefly/README.md

 You can make use of the following attributes:

-    * data-pjax-mojit="Mojit"
+    * `data-pjax-mojit="Mojit"`
-    * data-pjax-action="action" --> optional: defaults to "index" when not specified
+    * `data-pjax-action="action"` --> optional: defaults to "index" when not specified
-    * data-pjax-initialstate="true" --> optional: define this if the container is initially filled with the Mojit specified, this prevents reloading its assets
+    * `data-pjax-initialstate="true"` --> optional: define this if the container is initially filled with the Mojit specified, this prevents reloading its assets
-    * data-pjax-cache="true|number" --> optional: time in seconds to cache the view, leading to quick reload of the mojit. true equals 3600 seconds (1 hour)
+    * `data-pjax-cache="true|number"` --> optional: time in seconds to cache the view, leading to quick reload of the mojit. true equals 3600 seconds (1 hour)
-    * data-pjax-preload="true|number" --> optional: when set, these Mojits are loaded behind the scenes so they appear quick when asked for. the attributes value specifies its cachetime. when set, cachingtime is automaticly: there is no need to define data-pjax-cache as well
+    * `data-pjax-preload="true|number"` --> optional: when set, these Mojits are loaded behind the scenes so they appear quick when asked for. the attributes value specifies its cachetime. when set, cachingtime is automaticly: there is no need to define data-pjax-cache as well
-    * data-pjax-container="nodeselector" --> optional: the parenNode of the view, the view will be inserted as innerHTML --> when not specified, you should use Y.mojito.pjax.setContainer(containernode);
+    * `data-pjax-container="nodeselector"` --> optional: the parenNode of the view, the view will be inserted as innerHTML --> when not specified, you should use Y.mojito.pjax.setContainer(containernode);
+    * `data-pjax-par_n_="somepar"` --> _(n>0)_ optional: adding extra parameters `data-pjax-par1="index.html" the same as when using regexp with app.get();

 Optionally, you can make use of `Y.mojito.pjax`, which has several sugar methods.
 For instance: _data-pjax-container_ is most likely to be the same node for all anchorlinks.
 You can use the API to set the default containernode.

 If you choose to use `Y.mojito.pjax` on the clientside code (inside the binder), make sure to include the dependency `itsa-mojitonthefly`, otherwise the code might not be ready yet. _Step 2_ makes sure the modulecode is available on the client.

 `example binder:`